GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 {% endhighlight %}

 After that I can use the command 'docker build .' to create a image with my application inside it, so we need to build all dependencies like the database and link with our dockerized application, to do it we need to create a file called 'docker-compose.yml'.
-This file is responsible to build all dependencies and the network between all images.
-Then let's create it.
+This file is responsible to build all dependencies and the network between all images, then let's create it.

 {% highlight shell %}
 ~/projects/space_wing(dev ✔) touch docker-compose.yml